-ID# Summary MU 01 Is there flexibility in achieving a close percentage of the MU objectives, but not quite achieving all of them? • 75 Comments Most commenters urged the HITPC to recommend more flexibility in the MU program Flexibility will be important for full year reporting Recommendations that providers be considered in compliance if they meet 75 percent of the objectives
+ID# Summary MU 01 Is there flexibility in achieving a close percentage of the MU objectives, but not quite achieving all of them?
+What is the downside of providing this additional flexibility?
+How will it impact providers who are achieving all of the MU criteria?
+If there is additional flexibility of this type, what are the ways this can be constructed so that it is not harmful to the goals of the program and advantageous to others? • 75 Comments Most commenters urged the HITPC to recommend more flexibility in the MU program Flexibility will be important for full year reporting recommendations that providers be considered in compliance if they meet 75 percent of the objectives

 ID# Summary MU 02 What is the best balance between ease of clinical documentation and the ease of practice management efficiency? • 59 Comments Most commenters favored improvements in overall usability that could be expected to make this balance more manageable.
-Natural language processing (NLP) was identified as an usability improvement, Possibility to reallocate practice workflow to evenly distribute the work and increase overall practice efficiency There were a number of statements that the question was beyond the scope of the Meaningful Use program
+One specific form of usability improvement, natural language processing (NLP), had a small but clear following.
+After improvements in usability there was an expectation that changing the Meaningful Use requirements to accommodate the growing burden of documentation is a viable answer Another highly favored solution was a reallocation of the practice workflow to more evenly distribute the work and increase overall practice efficiency It should be noted that there were a number of statements that the question was beyond the scope of the Meaningful Use program

-ID# Summary

-MU To improve the safety of EHRs, should there be a MU requirement for providers to conduct a

-03 health IT safety risk assessment?
-Are there models or standards that we should look to for
+ID# Summary MU 03 To improve the safety of EHRs, should there be a MU requirement for providers to conduct a health IT safety risk assessment?
+Are there models or standards that we should look to for guidance?
+63 comments Overwhelming opposition to a MU requirement as premature, but support for the need for EHR users to do a safety assessment

-guidance?

-63 comments

-Overwhelming opposition to a MU requirement as premature, but support for the need

-for EHR users to do a safety assessment

-ID# Summary MU 06 What can be included in EHR technology to give providers evidence that a capability was in use during the EHR reporting period for measures that are not percentage based. • 48 Comments Commenters generally agree that EHRs should be able to track usage for yes/no measures Many suggested that the audit log would be an appropriate functionality for tracking usage and that providers should have only 'read-access' to the log Commenters equally noted the difficulty in tracking activities that occur in the EHR and those that occur outside the EHR
+ID# Summary MU 06 What can be included in EHR technology to give providers evidence that a capability was in use during the EHR reporting period for measures that are not percentage based.
+This capability will need to support measures that occur in all stages of MU (e.g. there are yes/no measures in stage 1 that still need to be supported).
+Are there objectives and measures that should be prioritized to assist providers in showing that the capability was enabled during the reporting period?
+48 Comments Commenters (mainly providers) generally agree that EHRs should be able to track usage for yes/no measures.
+Many suggested that the audit log would be an appropriate functionality for tracking usage and that providers should have only "read-access" to the log.
+Commenters equally noted the difficulty in tracking activities that occur in (or partially within) the EHR technology and those that occur outside the EHR technology (or partially outside the EHR technology)